 VR can be used to create virtual work environments for telecommuting staff.
 Benefits include effective staff management and enhanced communications.
 Real-time availability to clients may also be improved.
 Managers can build a cross-border team and access talent regardless of location.
 An additional upside is reduced need for work space, leading to significant savings for organisations.

 Businesses can use VR to create virtual training programs for new employees.
 The Commonwealth Bank is already exploring VR training systems for staff and developing immersive tools for traditional tasks such as trading.

 Virtual reality may seem hard to believe, but as affordability improves, VR will fast become a normal part of our day-to-day lives.
 With increasingly powerful computing systems to support VR integration, consumers and businesses will soon benefit from the possibilities offered by VR in work and play.

-Aussie Broadband prides itself on providing the fastest internet speeds to business and residential customers.
+Here at Aussie Broadband, we pride ourselves on providing ultrafast internet speeds and exceptional service to business and residential customers.
 If you’re looking for fast, reliable internet to support your VR console, contact us today.